jevad/NLTKinstallForNlpClass/README.md

 [Option 2:  Using the Standard Python Installer and Pip](#stpip) -- if you already have Python installed or if you want to use the standard Python installer, take a look at these instructions.

+[Option 3: Use Miniconda or Anaconda to set up an Environment](#condawithenvironments") -- use environments like all the cool kids.

 [More Options:  Coming Soon (if I have time):  Using virtual environments -- not quite as easy but might be worth the extra effort.](#tbd)
-* Use Miniconda or Anaconda to set up a virtual environment for the class -- this is the way I have things set up.
+* ([DONE](#condawithenvironments") Use Miniconda or Anaconda to set up a virtual environment for the class -- this is the way I have things set up.
 * Use the "standard tools", Pip and virtualenv, to set up a virtual environment for the class -- this is the way to go if you want to use a Python version that you've already installed (say, by downloading and installing the one from http://www.python.org/ ).

 [Special Notes](#notes)
 * How to get out of the Python prompt
 * non-ASCII characters

+[Setting the System PATH](#setpath) -- if you want to add a directory to your system PATH.

 <a name="audience"/>
 ## Audience